We’ve got it licked!

 Fire and Ice, Narberth

-The latest addition to the local herd of ice cream producers is Fire and Ice in Narberth, who started off their range in 2012 with an award winning dairy-free mango sorbet!
-Using local organic milk and cream from Calon Wen and Daioni they’ve now added ice cream to their luxury creations.
+Fire and Ice in Narberth started off their range in 2012 with an award-winning dairy-free mango sorbet!
+Using local organic milk and cream from Calon Wen and Daioni they’ve added ice cream to their luxury creations, as well as artisan sorbet and gelato.

 Cowpots Ice Cream is made on the farm with milk from a local herd of pedigree Jersey cows.
 The cows graze clover rich pastures overlooking the Carmarthenshire countryside and produce really creamy milk, which is ideal for making luxury dairy ice cream.